 Cade Hildreth: What is the current state of stem cell storage in India?
 How common is it and how many companies are involved?

 Dr. Abhijit Bopardikar: Lately, there is considerable awareness regarding stem cell storage and coupled with the large number of infant deliveries in a country like India.
 This has led to the emergence of many companies offering this service.
 However, most Indian companies only involved in umbilical cord blood banking.
-There are about 8 to 10 companies currently involved in this.
+There are a dozen companies currently involved with this.

 At present, ReeLabs, a Mumbai based company, is the only one which offers both stem cell banking and stem cell based treatment.